WV DOC - Mount Olive Correctional Complex (MOCC)

 Identification:

 All Visitors must be on the inmate’s approved visitor list and must provide 2 forms of identification.
 Visitors 18 years of age and older must have at least one form of identification bearing their photograph (e.g. Driver’s License).
 The second form of identification may be any other document identifying the individual, such as a Voter’s Registration Card, Insurance Card, etc. However, a Social Security Card or a Credit Card will not be accepted as a valid form of identification.
 Visiting Room staff may require further identification when deemed necessary.
 Minor children shall only be permitted to visit when in the company of a parent, other adult member of the immediate family, or legal guardian.
-Other adult members of the immediate family must present a notarized statement from the parent or legal guardian verifying that they have issued permission for the minor child to be in that adult’s company on the facility’s grounds for the purpose of visiting the inmate.
+Other adult members of the immediate family must present a notarized statement from the parent or legal guardian verifying that they have issued permission for the minor child to be in that adult’s company on the facility’s grounds to visit the inmate.

 Searches: